Marketing and artificial intelligence: Expert system

 An expert system is a software program that combines the knowledge of experts in an attempt to solve problems through emulating the knowledge and reasoning procedures of the experts.
 Each expert system has the ability to process data, and then through reasoning, transform it into evaluations, judgments, and opinions, thus providing advises to specialized problems.

 The use of an expert system that applies to the field of marketing is MARKEX (Market Expert).
 These Intelligent decision support systems act as consultants for marketers, supporting the decision-maker in different stages, specifically in the new product development process.
 The software provides a systematic analysis that uses various methods of forecasting, data analysis and multi-criteria decision making to select the most appropriate penetration strategy.
 BRANDFRAME is another example of a system developed to assist marketers in the decision-making process.
 The system supports a brand manager in terms of identifying the brand's attributes, retail channels, competing brands, targets, and budgets.
 New marketing input is fed into the system where BRANDFRAME analyses the data.
 Recommendations are made by the system in regard to marketing mix instruments, such as lowering the price or starting a sales promotional campaign.

-Artificial intelligence and automation efficiency
+AI and automation efficiency

 Application to marketing automation

-In terms of marketing, automation uses software to computerize marketing processes that would have otherwise been performed manually.
+In marketing, automation use of software to automate marketing processes that would have otherwise been performed manually.
 It assists in effectively allowing processes such as customer segmentation, campaign management, and product promotion, to be undertaken at a more efficient rate.
-Marketing automation is a key component of Customer Relationship Management (CRM).
+Marketing automation is a key component of customer relationship management (CRM).
 Companies are using systems that employ data-mining algorithms that analyze the customer database, giving further insight into the customer.
 This information may refer to socio-economic characteristics, earlier interactions with the customer, and information about the purchase history of the customer.
 Various systems have been designed to give organizations control over their data.
 Automation tools allow the system to monitor the performance of campaigns, making regular adjustments to the campaigns to improve response rates and to provide campaign performance tracking.